osu-crypto/libOTe/README.md

  * `cmake .  -DENABLE_RELIC=ON`: Build the library with integration to the [Relic](https://github.com/relic-toolkit/relic/) library.
 Requires that relic is built with `cmake . -DMULTI=OPENMP` and installed.
- * `cmake .  -DENABLE_SIMPLESTOT=ON`: Build the library with integration to the [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT)
-      library implementing a base OT.
+ * **Linux Only**: `cmake .  -DENABLE_SIMPLESTOT=ON`: Build the library with integration to the [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT) library implementing a base OT.
 Also works with only relic but is slower.

 **Other Options:**
  * `cmake .  -DENABLE_CIRCUITS=ON`: Build the library with the circuit library enabled.